mikhel1984/luaproc/README.md

 messages on destroyed channels have their execution resumed and receive an error message indicating the channel was destroyed.

+**`luaproc.sleep( double seconds )`**

+**`luaproc.sleep( userdata period )`**

+Stop execution for some time.
+The period can be defined using positive number or userdata object.
+In the second case time of awakening is estimated from moment of the object creation, which makes it more precise for repeated calls.

+**'luaproc.period( double seconds )'**

+Creates an object with constant period.

 ## License

 Copyright © 2008-2015 Alexandre Skyrme, Noemi Rodriguez, Roberto Ierusalimschy.